Alkatvaam

-Alkatvaam (Алькатваам; Ыʼԓкытвээм, Y’ḷkytvèèm) is a rural locality (a selo) in Anadyrsky District of Chukotka Autonomous Okrug, Russia.
-Population: with an estimated population as of 1 January 2015 of 263.
-It is located on the Alkatvaam River (from the Chukchi meaning "flowing river") just west of Beringovsky.
+Alkatvaam (Алькатваам; Ыʼԓкытвээм, /ckt/) is a rural locality (a selo) in Anadyrsky District of Chukotka Autonomous Okrug, Russia.
+It had a population of however, as of 1 January 2015, its population was estimated to be around 263.
+It is located on the Alkatvaam River west of Beringovsky.
 Municipally, it is incorporated as Alkatvaam Rural Settlement.

 Demographics

 Alkatvaam is a small settlement, with a 2010 census population of 299, of whom 158 were male and 141 female, a significant decrease on a 2003 population estimate of 381 inhabitants.
 It is populated mainly by indigenous Chukchi (around 90%).

 Economy

 The village has been provided with a number of modern amenities including a general store, a school, a hospital, a kindergarten, a cultural centre, and a utilities enterprise (effectively the remains of a Soviet-era kolkhoz).
 Near to the village is a new project to develop large coal deposits.

 Culture

 The modern facilities are paired with a traditional ensemble and regular celebration of all traditional festivals.
 The ensemble "Olyenyenok" (lit.
 Deer) come from the village.
 They have been established for over 40 years and have performed many times both across Chukotka and beyond.